rafaelmgr12/e2e-prisma-node/README.md

 At last, with these requirements completed, we can start to write our test in the `app.e2e-spec.ts`.
 Here we put all rules need to start to write.

 ---
+## :rocket: How to run

+To run the this project

+- Clone the repo and access the directory;
+- Use the `npm` or `yarn` to install the dependencies;
+- Run the migrations with `npx prisma migrate dev` or `yarn prisma migrate dev`;
+- Init the unitary test is `npm run test` and e2e test `npm run test:e2e`

+> This project using an Postgres as default database.

+---
 ## 📄 License
 The projects is under the MIT license.
 See the file [LICENSE](LICENSE) fore more details